 New Zealand is spectacularly beautiful every day of the year (we may be biased in that opinion), but autumn brings out the rich hues of scarlet and gold across the country as the leaves turn colours.
 The best places to visit are definitely in the Otago region on the South Island, particularly around Wanaka, Arrowtown and Queenstown if you want the best seasonal photos.

 Check out these shots showing off autumn at it’s finest (click to see a large version of these photos).

-Don’t just take our word for it though… Get out here and experience an autumn in New Zealand for yourself!
+Don’t just take our word for it though… Get out here and experience autumn in New Zealand for yourself!
 Stray Tours are taking place throughout autumn and several departures are already guaranteed!